 Today is my 28th wedding anniversary.
 My wife is the planner in the family so she gets the credit for setting the date.
 There are many benefits to having your anniversary between Christmas and New Year’s.
 The week after Christmas has always been a relaxed time for our family.
 I never go to work and often times we traveled for the holidays.

 Following Christmas so closely, anniversary gift expectation is low – in a pinch you can always slide part of the Christmas gift inventory into the anniversary category.
-By 12/29, normally have been eating too much for several days so the dinner venue isn’t a priority.
+By 12/29, we normally have been eating too much for several days so the dinner venue isn’t a priority.
 I have always liked our anniversary situation.

 My advice to those setting a wedding date is to choose carefully.
 You are also adding a date to your “holiday calendar” for the rest of your married life.
 A bad choice will have annual consequences.
 Although a counterintuitive thought to many, a date just after Christmas can be a great choice – as can your spouse’s birthday for obvious reasons.
 Can you say “two birds with one stone”?